-I f i n a l l y admitted that it would never happen if I didn’t first schedule a jump.
-So, late one evening, I spent an hour researching jump spots in Florida, and decided on Skydive Space Center in Titusville.
+I finally admitted that it would never happen if I didn’t first schedule a jump.
+So, late one evening, I spent an hour researching jump spots in Florida, and decided on Skydive Space Center in Titusville, Florida.
 It was a three-hour drive across the state, but I wanted those Space Coast views.

 After reading (and re-reading) that word ‘nonrefundable’ and keying in my credit card info, I closed my eyes and clicked SUBMIT.
 Almost instantly, any nerves I had gave way to gleeful anticipation.
 I was going skydiving!!

 As the day approached, I kept waiting for the nerves to return.
 They didn’t.
-Even at the Center, as I signed my life away (for real) and geared up in the plane hangar… no nerves.
-“Surely they’ll hit me when I’m in the plane,” I reasoned.
+Even at the Center, as I signed my life away (literally) and geared up in the plane hangar… no nerves.
+“They’ll probably hit me when I’m in the plane,” I reasoned.
 Nope.
 If anything, that gleeful anticipation intensified.

 Then came the moment.
 THE moment.
 I stood in the opening of the plane – gazing out at the earth, 15,000 feet below – and it hit me.
 No, not nerves.
 The reality of what I was about to do.
 I was living my dream.
 It felt like both a millisecond and a lifetime.
 And then I was airborne.